 An error message appears on your Gecko keyboard and you don't understand what it means?
-Listed below are the most of the messages that might appear on your keyboard.
+Listed below are the most of the messages that might appear on your keyboard according to your control system.

 Note that the error messages are different depending on the model of control system installed on your spa.
 This list is still evolving and all messages may not be listed.
 Do not hesitate to refer to your manufacturer's instructions for use, and to contact us for any request.

 An error code indicates a system failure or a problem which needs to be adressed before the spa can function properly.
 When displaying errors codes, both device ID and the related error code are displayed together.
 If there is more than one active error, the one with the highest priority is displayed.
 If problems are found on several devices, the priorities are as follows:

 |SP - Hr